eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/deployment_strategy.rst

 and potentially cause problems if a large number of people is working on the same project (take *git* merge conflicts for example).

-If one-shot playbooks (playbooks that run only once, such as firmware updates) are to be managed, it is recommended to modify the directory hierarchy so that the :bash:`playbooks` folder holds them.
-For exmple:
+If one-shot playbooks (playbooks that run only once, such as whose involving firmware updates) are to be managed, it is recommended to modify the directory hierarchy so that the :bash:`playbooks` folder holds them.
+For example:

 .. code-block:: bash